irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgBurnTokenResponse"></a>

 ### MsgBurnTokenResponse
-MsgBurnTokenResponse defines the Msg/BurnToken response type.
+MsgBurnTokenResponse defines the Msg/BurnToken response type